From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

-We now consider what happens if two point clouds have distributed invariants which are similar but not identical.
+We now consider what happens if two metric spaces have distributed invariants which are similar but not identical.
 We show that this implies a quasi-isometry between $X$ and $Y$, with constant depending quadratically on the subset size parameter $k$.
-This provides a precise answer to Problem \ref{prob:prob2} on how the distributed statistic interpolates between geometry and topology.
+This provides a precise answer to Problem \ref{prob:prob2} on how the distributed invariant interpolates between geometry and topology.

 The key insight in the proof of this result is that there is always a way to modify the Rips or \v{C}ech filtrations on $X$ and $Y$ to force their distributed invariants to coincide exactly.
 Taken together with the telescoping trick of Corollary \ref{cor:eulertrick}, this modified invariant must agree for all subsets of size two.
 Persistence stability allows us to assert that the modified invariant and the original persistence invariant are a bounded distance apart, so equality of the modified invariant gives near-equality of the Rips or \v{C}ech persistences on subsets of size two, which is nothing more than pairwise distance data.